dotdc/grafana-dashboards-kubernetes/README.md

 ### Install as ConfigMaps

-Grafana dashboards can be provisionned as Kubernetes ConfigMaps if you configure the [dashboard sidecar](https://github.com/grafana/helm-charts/blob/main/charts/grafana/values.yaml#L667) available on the official [Grafana Helm Chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana).
+Grafana dashboards can be provisioned as Kubernetes ConfigMaps if you configure the [dashboard sidecar](https://github.com/grafana/helm-charts/blob/main/charts/grafana/values.yaml#L667) available on the official [Grafana Helm Chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana).

 To build the ConfigMaps and output them on STDOUT :